-Looking for the perfect white paint color for your home?
+As homeowners, we all know finding the perfect white paint can feel a bit daunting.
+There are countless shades of white and undertones to consider, and the last thing we want is to end up with a sterile and uninviting room because we chose the wrong one.
+Enter Sherwin-Williams Pure White SW7005!
 Pure White by Sherwin-Williams is a beautiful, neutral white that is a great choice for anyone who wants white walls, trim and/or ceilings.
 It's bright and crisp but doesn't feel cold or stark.
 Keep reading to see if Sherwin Williams Pure White SW7005 Paint is the best white paint for your walls!

 If you've been around here a while, you know I am a BIG fan of painting interior walls white.
 We started transitioning to walls when we were still in our old house because I realized somewhere along the way that our colorful artwork and decor stood out more with white walls as the backdrop.